 What if…there was a startup incubator program like TechStars or Y Combinator, but exclusively for high schoolers?
 We could hook high schoolers up with epic advisors, and other resources that could really help them succeed, I thought…

 …Nine months later, in the winter of 2013 we launched our first Catapult Incubator at the Harvard Innovation Lab.
-In the past 5 years we’ve run 14 Incubators with students from 40 states, 10 countries, and the results speak for themselves:
+In the first 5 years we run 14 Incubators with students from 40 states, 10 countries, and the results speak for themselves:

 Over +550 alumni have generated $5 million in revenue and investment, started more than 70 companies and have gone on to attend top universities, such as Stanford, MIT, Harvard, UPenn, and USC.

 Catapult Becomes Quarter Zero

 In the spring of 2017 after talking with hundreds of prospective students, alumni, partners, and parents, a bigger picture emerged.
 They told us that the Catapult Incubator was only the beginning of their transformational journey to become an entrepreneur.

 With that in mind we launched Quarter Zero, fondly known as QØ.
 QØ’s mission is to guide young entrepreneurs on their entire journey, which lasts far longer than a summer.
 This means offering more experiences alongside the Catapult Incubator to help even more aspiring entrepreneurs begin their journey.
 It also means continuing to support or alumni – QØ Fellows – long after their first experience.
 We now offer 1-on-1 career coaching, exclusive internships, and soon a venture capital fund solely for QØ Fellows.

 We are truly excited to guide the next generation as they undertake their transformational journey to become entrepreneurs.

 As we embark on our 7th year of providing life-changing immersive experiences for young people, we’ve further refined our Mission and Vision.